ziord/rekia-pascaline/README.md

 - functions and procedures (including nested functions/procedures)
 - recursion

-# Installation
+## Installation

 simply clone or download the repo

-# Dependencies
+## Dependencies

 - Python 3.5 or later must be installed

-# Usage
+## Usage

 on the terminal or command line, run:
-'''pascaline.py -h''' or '''pascaline.py --help''' to get the list of options to run the pascaline source file.
+''' pascaline.py -h ''' or ''' pascaline.py --help ''' to get the list of options to run the pascaline source file.

-## Basic usage
+### Basic usage

-'''pascaline.py sourcefile.psl'''
+'''
+pascaline.py sourcefile.psl
+'''